Travel to Mexico during Covid-19: What you need to know before you go - KVIA

 Mexico has a four-tier traffic light system of restrictions, with red signifying maximum restrictions, orange limiting capacity in public spaces and at work to 30%, yellow allowing for all work to resume and public gatherings to take place, and green meaning there are no restrictions in place.
 See a color-coded map here.

 Quintana Roo, where popular tourist destinations Cancun and Playa del Carmen are located, was listed as orange.
 Baja California Sur, home to Cabo San Lucas, was also listed as orange.
-Mexico City was listed as yellow, and the state of Oaxaca was yellow.
+Mexico City was listed as yellow.
+The state of Oaxaca was green.

 Visitors are likely to find situations differ depending on where in the country they travel, with local restrictions and curfews varying.
 See the Local Resources section of the US Embassy website for specific information.